Searching for Exotrojans in Pulsar Systems: Methods

 \subsubsection{Determination of the Times of Optical Superior Conjunction}

-The PSR~J1641+8049 optical light curves show a clearly periodic structure with a period equal to the binary period (e.g., Figure~4 of \citealt{kirichenko_black_2024}), explained by the neutron star heating its tidally locked companion.
-Therefore, assuming the symmetric heating models of \citet[][]{zharikov2013accretion, zharikov2019optical} and neglecting the heating of the Trojan, the peak light corresponds to the time(s) of superior conjunction of the dominant companion.
+Some binary pulsar optical light curves show a clearly periodic structure with a period equal to the binary period (e.g., Figure~4 of \citealt{kirichenko_black_2024}), explained by the neutron star heating its tidally locked companion.
+Therefore, assuming the symmetric heating models of \citet[][]{zharikov2013accretion, zharikov2019optical} and neglecting the heating of the Trojan, the peak flux corresponds to the time(s) of superior conjunction of the secondary.

-To derive the times of the superior conjunction and their associated uncertainties, we adopted the HiPERCAM dataset due to its superior time resolution.
+To derive the times of the superior conjunction and their associated uncertainties, we analyzed light curve data of the PSR~J1641+8049 system.
 We show the optical light curve in Figure~\ref{fig:optical_light_curve}.
-More details can be found in \citet{mata2023black0023, kirichenko_black_2024}.
+More details can be found in Section~\ref{sec:optical_data} and \citet{mata2023black0023, kirichenko_black_2024}.
 We adopt the emission model of \citet{zharikov2013accretion, zharikov2019optical} and start with the best-fit parameters found in \citet{kirichenko_black_2024}.
-These parameters are the distance from the system to the Earth, the reddening $E(B-V)$, the pulsar mass, the companion-to-pulsar mass ratio, the orbital inclination, the Roche lobe filling factor, the effective radiation factor, the companion dark-side temperature, and the time of superior conjunction.
+The emission model assumes symmetric heating with hottest side facing the pulsar.
+The heating model parameters are the distance from the system to the Earth, the reddening $E(B-V)$, the pulsar mass, the companion-to-pulsar mass ratio, the orbital inclination, the Roche lobe filling factor, the effective radiation factor, the companion dark-side temperature, and the time of superior conjunction.
 For more details on these parameters and the model, see \citet{zharikov2013accretion, zharikov2019optical, kirichenko_black_2024} and references therein.
 We define $\mathbf{p}$ as the vector of all these parameters, excluding the time of superior conjunction.

 Let $\phi_{\rm max}$ be the binary phase corresponding to peak light, which is used to calculate the time of superior conjunction.
 Let $\phi_{\rm max}'$ and $\mathbf{p}'$ be the values of $\phi_{\rm max}$ and $\mathbf{p}$, respectively, that minimize $\chi^2$.
 While fixing $\mathbf{p}$ to $\mathbf{p}'$, we shift $\phi_{\rm max}$ from $\phi_{\rm max}'$ and compute the $\Delta \chi^2$ for each shift, $\Delta \chi^2 (\phi_{\rm max})$.
 The resulting $\Delta \chi^2$ values form a distribution, $f(\Delta \chi^2)$.
 The 68\% uncertainty on $\phi_{\rm max}$, $\sigma_{\phi_{\rm max}}$, is such that